Back to articles

 Transport

-Specimens should be immediately put into RCM broth or other anaerobic transport media and brought to the laboratory as soon as possible.
+Specimens should be placed immediately into an anaerobic transport medium (such as Robertson cooked meat broth) and taken to the laboratory as soon as possible.

 Gram Stain